 Perspective

 When we are working on a goal that has to do with improving our health, we need to keep the big picture in mind.
 Of course you have ideas about what success looks like for you and you’ll know when you reach those milestones.
 However, when we improve our health we shouldn’t just focus on those particular things and nothing else.
 Lots of people have goals of eating healthier, losing some excess fat, or feeling more comfortable doing the things they enjoy.
 They might celebrate eating a salad every day or feeling their clothes become looser.
-Those can be great things to celebrate as long as you’re feeling good in the process.
+It’s great to celebrate things as long as you’re feeling good in the process.
 The journey to better health shouldn’t feel like a torturous endeavor that you’ve been made to suffer through.
 It should feel like a journey of healing and learning.
 It’s self improvement, not punishment, after all.
+It’s learning what works for you and your body and creating the life you enjoy living.

 Letting Go of The “All or Nothing” Trap